-relation is computed by removing all matched rcu_read_unlock() statements from the Rcu-unlock set.
+unmatched-locks: This set contains rcu_read_lock() statements whose matching rcu_read_unlock() either does not exist or has not yet been located.
+This relation is computed by removing all matched rcu_read_lock() statements from the Rcu-lock set.

-- unmatched: This set is the union of unmatched-locks and unmatched-unlocks called out above, that is, the set of rcu_read_lock() and rcu_read_unlock() statements whose matching statement either does not exist or has not yet been located. - unmatched-po: This relation links any given unmatched rcu_read_lock() statement or rcu_read_unlock() statement to all subsequent unmatched statements within the same process.
+- unmatched-unlocks: This set contains rcu_read_unlock() statements whose matching rcu_read_lock() either does not exist or has not yet been located.
+This relation is computed by removing all matched rcu_read_unlock() statements from the Rcu_unlock set. - unmatched: This set is the union of unmatched-locks and unmatched-unlocks called out above, that is, the set of rcu_read_lock() and rcu_read_unlock() statements whose matching statement either does not exist or has not yet been located. - unmatched-po: This relation links any given unmatched rcu_read_lock() statement or rcu_read_unlock() statement to all subsequent unmatched statements within the same process.
 This relation is computed by forming the cross product of unmatched with itself, then restricting the resulting relation to a given process by intersecting with the program-order relation po. - unmatched-locks-to-unlocks: This relation links rcu_read_lock() statement that have not yet been matched to all subsequent unmatched rcu_read_unlock() statements within the same process.
 This relation is computed by forming the cross product of unmatched_locks with unmatched-unlocks, then restricting the resulting relation to a given process by intersecting with the program-order relation po. - matched: This relation links each rcu_read_lock() statement with the matching rcu_read_unlock() statement.
 If there is misnesting, and thus unmatched rcu_read_lock() or rcu_read_unlock() statements, then these unmatched statements will not appear in the matched relation.
-This relation is computed by removing all pairs of rcu_read_lock() and rcu_read_unlock() statements from unmatched-locks-to-unlocks that have at least one unmatched rcu_read_lock() or rcu_read_unlock() statement between them.
+This relation is computed by removing all pairs of rcu_read_lock() and rcu_read_unlock() state ments from unmatched-locks-to-unlocks that have at least one unmatched rcu_read_lock() or rcu_read_unlock() statement between them.
 Each step of recursion therefore adds innermost unmatched pairs of rcu_read_lock() and rcu_read_unlock() statements to the matched relation.